vrandall66/front-end-submissions-public/1705/mod-3/personal-project/lynam-schaedel/rubric.md

 **1. Completion**

-* 3: Developer completed all the user stories and requirements set during check-ins.
+* 4: Developer completed all the user stories and requirements set in check-ins in timely manner.

 **2. Organization**